Cassumbra/dod-ecsrii-community/README.md

 Yes, these are changes to much more than just the core skills.
 ITS ALL CONNECTED.
 EVERYTHINGS CONNECTED.

+BY SEBASREBAZ:

+- Add the Item and Crafting XMLs to the game and expansions.
+- Make bombs, flasks and special bolts scale with either Tinkering, Alchemy or Wandcrafting as described next:
+  - The following will scale with Alchemy:
+    - Mosolov Cocktail
+    - Poison Flask
+    - Acid Flask
+    - Noxious Brimstone Flask
+    - Bonzai Bomb
+    - Fire Bolt
+    - Poison Ampoule Bolt
+    - Poison Bottle Bolt
+    - Acid Ampoule Bolt
+    - Acid Bottle Bolt
+  - The following will scale with Tinkering:
+    - Makeshift Bomb
+    - Concussion Bomb
+    - Thermite Bomb
+    - Iron Bomb
+    - Frag Bomb
+    - Hand Grenade
+    - Tesla's Bolt
+    - Clockwork Drill Bolt
+    - Clockwork Drill Bomb
+    - Clockwork Grappling Bolt
+    - Steam Rocket Bolt
+  - The following will scale with both Tinkering and Wandcrafting because of their recipes:
+    - Clockwork Drill Bomb (more Tinkering than Wandcrafting)
+    - The Bomb (more Wandcrafting than Tinkering)
+- Re-introduce previously cancelled items since they currently have no art:
+  - Incendiary Grenade: Powerful Tinkering throwable which engulfs enemies on fire in a 3x3 radius.
+  - Crit Steam Rocket Bolt: Similar to the Steam Rocket Bolt, but it has thrice its explosive damage all the time instead of a 10% chance.

 ### In progress

 - Revamp Killer Vegan as a new skill, Organic Free Range Farmer

 ### Complete

 - Newer stances let you cycle between themselves and their old stances without having to keep both on your hotbar.
 - Magic training reworked to give you mp back on casting spells.
 Also concentration is better, and it can become hyperfocus at the capstone.